srdjan/timok.agent/README.md

 # User Agent 402 - Deno Edition

 A **minimal framework for pay-as-you-go monetized agent-first APIs** built with functional programming principles in TypeScript and Deno.
-This is a complete port of the original [user-agent-402](https://github.com/janwilmake/user-agent-402) from CloudFlare Workers to Deno with Deno KV.
+This is a complete port of the original [user-agent-402](https://github.com/janwilmake/user-agent-402) from CloudFlare Workers to Deno with Deno KV and Polar instead of Stripe.

+## Migration Benefits

+### Strip -> Polar

+- **Lower Fees**: Polar offers 20% lower fees than traditional payment processors
+- **Developer-Friendly**: Built specifically for developers with better APIs
+- **Open Source**: Transparent, community-driven development
+- **Modern Architecture**: Better suited for modern web applications

+### CloudFlare Functions -> Deno

+- **Broader Hosting Options**: Deno has a hosting ecosystem that includes Deno Deploy, Vercel, and more
+- **Modern Runtime**: Deno is a secure, performant, and modern runtime
+- **Local Development**: Easy to run and test locally
+- **File System Access**: No need for CloudFlare Workers' limited file system
+- **Community & Ecosystem**: Strong TypeScript and Deno community support

 ## 🎯 **What is User Agent 402?**

 User Agent 402 provides a ready-to-use framework for building **monetized APIs** that charge users per request.
 It handles the complex infrastructure around:

-- **Authentication & Billing**: Stripe integration for user payments
+- **Authentication & Billing**: Polar integration for user payments
 - **Rate Limiting**: Free tier with configurable limits
 - **Response Caching**: Versioned caching with Deno KV
 - **Format Negotiation**: Automatic JSON/HTML/Markdown responses